jump-dev/JuMP.jl/docs/src/extensions/introduction.md

 Written an extension?
 Add it to this section of the JuMP documentation by making a pull request to the [`docs/packages.toml`](https://github.com/jump-dev/JuMP.jl/blob/master/docs/packages.toml) file.

+## Weak dependencies

+Some extensions listed in this section are implemented using the [weak dependency](https://pkgdocs.julialang.org/v1/creating-packages/#Weak-dependencies) feature added to Julia in v1.9.
+These extensions are activated if and only if you have `JuMP` and the other package loaded into your current scope with `using` or `import`.

+!!! compat
+    Using a weak dependency requires Julia v1.9 or later.